 Infections at the incision sites may happen and normally occur between 7 to 10 days after surgery.
-Typically treatment involves opening up the wound to clean it out, frequent dressing changes, and a series of antibiotics.
+Typically treatment is opening up the wound to clean it out, dressing changes, and a series of antibiotics.
 Normally this is done outpatient and continued at home unless the patient has other complications.

 Symptoms Of Wound Infection

 A small amount of redness at the incision site is normal unless accompanied by other symptoms.
 If the incision site is red, warm, or hot, discharging, or oozing, it is most likely infected.
 The patient may also have a fever.